Introducing Gradio 5.0

 demo.launch()

-Notice now we have a state variable now, because we need to track all the audio history. transcribe gets called whenever there is a new small chunk of audio, but we also need to keep track of all the audio that has been spoken so far in state.
-As the interface runs, the transcribe function gets called, with a record of all the previously spoken audio in stream, as well as the new chunk of audio as new_chunk.
-We return the new full audio so that can be stored back in state, and we also return the transcription.
-Here we naively append the audio together and simply call the transcriber object on the entire audio.
-You can imagine more efficient ways of handling this, such as re-processing only the last 5 seconds of audio whenever a new chunk of audio received.
+Notice that we now have a state variable because we need to track all the audio history. transcribe gets called whenever there is a new small chunk of audio, but we also need to keep track of all the audio spoken so far in the state.
+As the interface runs, the transcribe function gets called, with a record of all the previously spoken audio in the stream and the new chunk of audio as new_chunk.
+We return the new full audio to be stored back in its current state, and we also return the transcription.
+Here, we naively append the audio together and call the transcriber object on the entire audio.
+You can imagine more efficient ways of handling this, such as re-processing only the last 5 seconds of audio whenever a new chunk of audio is received.

 Now the ASR model will run inference as you speak!